 A page can have a parent.
 For example, page ‘Web Development’ can have a parent page called ‘Services’.

 As the name suggests, comments are the opinions, critique, suggestions or something written that people can write on your blog post or even a page.

-There are certain content blocks that we need to to use again and again on the pages or posts or sometimes in a header to a footer.
+There are some content blocks that we often use on the pages or posts or sometimes in a header to a footer.
 For example, a menu is a widget; a set of social media icons is a widget.

 Another term associated with widgets is widget areas